The Flying Girl: Feminism

-Baum lived during an era of increasing feminist and suffragette agitation; women gained the right to vote with the ratification of the 19th Amendment to the U.S. Constitution in 1920, the year after his death.
+Baum lived during an era of increasing suffragette agitation; women gained the right to vote with the ratification of the 19th Amendment to the U.S. Constitution in 1920, the year after his death.
 Baum's mother-in-law Matilda Joslyn Gage was a leading feminist of her generation, and influenced Baum's views.

-It is certainly true that Baum pokes gentle fun at the feminist and suffragette movement in his books – the most obvious example being General Jinjur and her Army of Revolt in The Marvelous Land of Oz.
-Yet Baum also had a strong sympathy with the broad goals of the movement, a sympathy that is reflected in his literary canon.
+Baum was not uncritical of these trends, and pokes some fun at the feminist and suffragette movement in his books – the most obvious example being General Jinjur and her Army of Revolt in The Marvelous Land of Oz.
+Yet Baum also had a strong sympathy with some of the goals of the movement, a sympathy that is reflected in his literary canon.
 Oz, of course, is a female-dominated society, with Princess Ozma, Glinda, and witches good and bad.
 Baum wrote a number of books specifically for girls; his ten-novel series Aunt Jane's Nieces portrays young women acting with independence, initiative, and individuality in preference to traditional gender roles.
 In one case, Baum went too far for his publishers: though he was their star writer, Reilly & Britton rejected the first version of his 1916 book Mary Louise, "presumably because the heroine was not sufficiently idealized."
-Though unhappy with their decision, Baum re-wrote the book to deliver a more tame and stereotypical heroine.
+Though unhappy with their decision, Baum re-wrote the book to deliver a more tame heroine.